Great Falls Tea Garden

 When 15 minutes is up (do not wait longer than that or the mixture can separate) whisk mixture again briefly then pour over nuts.
 Coat as evenly as possible.
 Pour onto baking sheet.
 Put into preheated oven and immediately turn oven temperature down to 250°.
 Bake for about 1 hour.

-Use Great Falls Peachy Green Tea, plain salt and omit the cayenne.
+For Example - Use Great Falls Peachy Keen Tea, plain salt and omit the cayenne.

-Use Great Falls Fennel Chai, plain salt, omit the cayenne but add ground cardamom.
+Use Great Falls Spiced Chai, plain salt, omit the cayenne but add ground cardamom.

 Great Falls Tea Garden Shortbread Cookies